Lake District Attractions

 beyond the Lakes

 Windermere station at the end of the Lakes line is as close as you can get to the central Lakes by train.
 The west coast main line runs south to north stopping at Oxenholme Lake District, Penrith and Carlisle.
 The Cumbrian coastal line enjoys some spectacular scenery as it follows the coast from Lancaster to Carlisle.
-Other rail lines to Cumbria include the Settle to Carlisle line and the Newcastle to Carlisle line.
+Other rail lines to Cumbria include the Settle to Carlisle line and the Newcastle to Carlisle line which are also well known for scenery.
 As well as the national network trains, there are two popular tourist railways at Lakeside & Haverthwaite and Ravenglass & Eskdale.

 Details of each railway line and its main stations are given along with links to timetables, towns and attractions visited.